MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources/operations.md

 This operation is only available for resources that have the [get capability][01].

-DSC invokes the **Test** operation when you use the following commands:
+DSC invokes the **Get** operation when you use the following commands:

 - `dsc resource get` to return the actual state for a resource instance.
 - `dsc config get` to return the actual state for every instance in a configuration document.